 7. Be the Reception MVP

 Your wedding day Maid of Honor duties include things like managing the getting ready process to make sure all bridesmaids are on time for wedding pictures.
 You’ll also be in charge of holding the bride’s bouquet during the ceremony.
 Someone in need of a snack during photos?
 You’re their girl.
-Bride need help holding her wedding dress when she inevitably has to use the restroom?
+Bride need help holding her wedding gown when she inevitably has to use the restroom?
 Yep, that’s you too.
 You’re quite invaluable, MOH.

-8. Make a Stellar Speech
+8. Make a Stellar Wedding Speech

 9. Help as the Party Unwinds